Missouri Military and Veterans Benefits

 Who is eligible for Missouri National Guard State Sponsored Life Insurance?
 Missouri National Guard Service members and their dependents are eligible for MoNGA SSLI.

 Learn more about Missouri National Guard State Sponsored Life Insurance

 What are my Missouri Military and Veterans State Parks and Recreation Benefits?

-Missouri Resident National Guard and Reserve Service Small Game Hunting and Fishing Permits: Missouri resident Service members in a reserve component of the U.S. Armed Forces that have been called to federal active duty in the past 12 months are eligible for a reduced cost permit to hunt small game, fish, and trap.
+Missouri Resident National Guard and U.S. Armed Forces Reserve Service Members Small Game Hunting and Fishing Permits: Missouri resident Service members in a reserve component of the U.S. Armed Forces who have been called to federal active duty in the past 12 months are eligible for a reduced cost permit to hunt small game, fish, and trap.
 This permit is only $5 compared to $19 for a regular small game and fishing permit.
 Service members can apply at the Missouri Department of Conservation, MDC Online webpage.

-Free or Reduced Cost Missouri Fishing and Hunting Licenses for Veterans: Honorably discharged Veterans or Service members can fish and hunt without a permit (does not include trapping).
+Free or Reduced Cost Missouri Fishing and Hunting Licenses for Service Members and Veterans: Honorably discharged disabled Veterans or Service members can fish and hunt without a permit (does not include trapping).
 Hunting permits are still required for deer, turkey and migratory bird as well as any conservation stamps.
-Veterans and Service members must meet the following requirements:
+Veterans and Service members must meet the following requirements to be eligible: